- Guide Map

 are not any shops specifically associated with Peter Pan's Flight,

-however you will be able to find Peter Pan and Tinker Bell merchandise
+however you will be able to find lots of Tinker Bell merchandise

 Disney's 1953 film, Peter Pan's Flight opened with Magic Kingdom